 Sunday of the Prodigal Son

-The Gospel reading appointed for this day is an illustration of repentance - the parable of the Prodigal Son.
+The Gospel reading appointed for this Sunday is the parable of the Prodigal Son.

 In this parable, our Lord tells us of a man who had two sons.
 These sons lived with their father where all that was necessary and good for their wellbeing was provided and available.
 In addition, the father had seen to it that each son would receive a generous inheritance of his wealth to take care of their future needs.